top of page

 Songkran in Pattaya is unlike anywhere else in Thailand.
 The famous water festival is taken to extremes and the whole city becomes not so much one giant water fight as a week-long pitched battle!
 The gentle origins of this traditional celebration are mostly lost amongst the buckets of ice water, high-pressure soakers and foam parties on Beach Road.

-Along with the Songkran Festival, which is going to take place all month long throughout the country, April is also vibrant with many other festivals and events, as follows:
+Along with the Songkran Festival, which is going to take place all month long throughout the country, April is also vibrant with many other festivals and events.

 bottom of page